BRVC-ORG/Prospectus/README.md

 12 September

-- Verification (BMI, etc) for each domain (+ satoshillc.pw) re Gmail needs to be done
+- Verification (BIMI, etc) for each domain (+ satoshillc.pw) re Gmail needs to be done

     - https://support.google.com/a/answer/10911320?hl=en